-Entrance Requirements: Refer to Admission criteria.
-Click for Entrance Score Requirements. %30
+Entrance Requirements: Refer to Admissions criteria.
+Click for Entrance Score Requirements.
+38

-Education: A high school diploma or equivalent (GED) is not required for application or admission, but must be received prior to the awarding of this certificate.
+Education: A high school diploma or the equivalent (GED) is not required for application or admission, but is required for graduation.
 College transcripts will be evaluated on an individual basis.

-Advisor: A Program Advisor $^{\circ}$ should be consulted prior to enrolling in any course.
+Advisor: A Program Advisor 6131 should be consulted prior to enrolling in any course.
 An advisor will be assigned by admissions.